MODES OF OPERATION

 action as needed to satisfy the configured properties of the local host.

-If there's a central git repository, it will first fetch from it,
+If there's a central git repository, it will first fetch from the

 so that any configuration changes will immediately take effect.